Erin Andrews

-Erin Jill Andrews (born May 4, 1978) is an American sportscaster, television personality, and actress.
+Erin Jill Andrews (born May 4, 1978) is an American sportscaster and television personality.
 She rose to prominence as a correspondent on the American cable sports channel ESPN after joining the network in 2004.
 She later joined Fox Sports in 2012 and has since become the lead sideline reporter for the network's NFL broadcasting team.
 In 2010, she also gained further recognition from placing third on the tenth season of ABC's Dancing with the Stars and eventually co-hosted the show from 2014 to 2019 with Tom Bergeron.